Lufthansa will no longer address you as 'ladies and gentlemen' | DW | 13.07.2021

 Last week, US automaker Ford changed its rules to adopt gender-neutral language.
 As part of the move, the company would replace the title "chairman" with "chair."

-Scheele said that, though symbolic measures such as gender-sensitive language are important as a tool to create more sensitivity for gender equality, organizations still need to do more.
+Scheele said that though symbolic measures such as gender-sensitive language could possibly create more awareness regarding gender equality, organizations still needed to do more at a practical level.

 "It is important to analyze where and at what levels of the organization different genders are underrepresented, how the performed work is valued and paid.
 And the organization needs to develop an organizational culture in which discriminatory practices are made public or do not appear," she said.